zdravkov/kendo-docs/api/web/treeview.md

 ### change

-Triggered when the selection has changed (either by the user or through the `select` method.
+Triggered when the selection has changed (either by the user or through the `select` method).

 ### select